lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

 Those of us who weren't complete alcoholics went out for a few drinks (the irony) after dinner and ended up in a pub trivia competition after meeting up with a friend of Annika's named Lilia and her brother Thomas.
-I don't remember how we went at trivia, almost certainly not well, but it was a really nice evening out.
+I don't remember how we went at trivia, almost certainly not well, but it was a really fun evening out.

-When I got back to the hostel I found a girl who was staying in my dorm standing sort of awkwardly outside the door.
+When I got back to the hostel I found another girl who was staying in my dorm standing sort of awkwardly outside the door.
 Apparently the raging alcoholic was asleep in someone else's bed, as he'd wet his own bed and the one below it, and quite rightly she didn't want to be in there alone with him.
 The fun people you meet in hostels!
 We went down to reception to see would could be done and they very apologetically sorted us out and moved us into another room.

-I went on yet another free walking tour which was given by an Australian girl Natalie.
+The next morning I went on yet another free walking tour which was given by an Australian girl Natalie.
 It happened to be her birthday it was and it was her first time giving a tour, so her sisters Vanessa and Shelly who were visiting from London got us all to sing her happy birthday at the end of the tour.

 The tour was good, went around Málaga and showed us the sites, although I was probably a bit more interested in socialising.
-I didn't really meet anyone in Seville or Cordoba so it was nice to have some people to talk with.
+After not really meeting anyone in Seville or Cordoba so it was nice to have some people to talk with.

 <a href="http://www.flickr.com/photos/lucasthenomad/13921701700/in/set-72157644463351646" title="Wine from the barrel by Lucas the nomad, on Flickr"><img src="http://farm3.staticflickr.com/2910/13921701700_236ca21f56_c.jpg" width="800" height="601" alt="Wine from the barrel"></a>